vishapoberon/compiler/ReadMe.md

 implementation of the Oberon-2 language compiler and libraries for use on current operating systems such as Linux, BSD, Android, Mac and Windows.

+Vishap's Oberon Compiler (voc) uses a C backend to compile Oberon programs under Unix or Windows.
+Vishap Oberon includes libraries from the Ulm, oo2c and Ofront Oberon compilers, as well as default libraries complying with the Oakwood Guidelines for Oberon-2 compilers.

-The language is an evolution of the Pascal and Modula languages, following the principals of Einstein and Antoine de Saint-Exupéry:
+The Oberon language is an evolution of the Pascal and Modula languages, following the principals of Einstein and Antoine de Saint-Exupéry:

 >  Make it as simple as possible, but not simpler.
 (A. Einstein)